codepath/android_guides/Drawables.md

         android:background="@drawable/button_background"/>
 ```

+The [draw9patch](http://developer.android.com/tools/help/draw9patch.html) tool is used to create special nine-patch images or you can use [the online 9-patch utility](http://android-ui-utils.googlecode.com/hg/asset-studio/dist/nine-patches.html).
 You can check out [great ready-made examples of pretty 9-patch buttons](http://www.dibbus.com/2011/03/9patch-images-in-android/) for examples.
-Also be sure to read more about NinePatch images in the [official docs](http://developer.android.com/guide/topics/graphics/2d-graphics.html#nine-patch) if you are still confused.

 ## Customizing a Button